 Consolidation can make sense

-You pay higher interest on smaller loans.
-If you have several smaller loans, it could be much cheaper to consolidate them into one larger debtFelicity Hannah, journalist
+You pay higher interest on smaller debts.
+If you have several smaller deals, it could be much cheaper to consolidate them into one larger debtFelicity Hannah, journalist

 Timing is everything

-You can keep your monthly repayments low by choosing a longer time to repay your loan.
+You can keep your monthly repayments low by choosing a longer time to repay your debt.
 But be warned - that can dramatically increase the total interest you payFelicity Hannah, journalist

 Don't go application crazy